Christina Bell, Registered Psychologist

 1. I watch reality TV.
 There, I said it!

-Maybe it’s a rationalization, but I enjoy analyzing human relationships by watching the Millionaire Matchmaker.
+Maybe it’s a rationalization, but I enjoy analyzing human relationships by watching Married at First Sight.

 2. I like to experiment with new nutrition and exercise routines.